tjanjua87/tjanjua87/README.md

 <br />

-Hi, I'm Taimoor, an experienced Full Stack developer having more than 9 years of solid development / consulting experience in different software domains, currenlty working as Apps Consultant @Microsoft.
+Hi, I'm Taimoor, an experienced Full Stack developer having more than 9 years of solid development / consulting experience in different software domains, currenlty working as an Apps Consultant @Microsoft.

 In recent times I have worked with some renown Banks / Financial Institutions in Germany.
 Implemented and developed solutions / products that helped to optimise business operations.